 Remember the Y2K Bug?
 Which, incidentally, is getting its own back on the scoffers 20 years later.
 It was fantastic for me, a youngish COBOL programmer working for a big insurance company.
 Night after night, week after week, month after month, dozens of us worked back late, getting paid handsome overtime to read through hundreds of thousands of lines of code on the lookout for a stray 2-digit year.
 It must have taken the best part of a year to finally come to the conclusion that our systems were actually pretty darn solid and we didn’t have too much to fear.

 Can you imagine the time and effort that would have been saved if we’d been able to automate that effort?
 Back then, the technology severely limited what we could do, but today, would we approach it the same way?
-Really?
 Surely not!
-Maybe….
+But maybe….

 There can’t really be any argument.
 Automation lets us do a repeatable task much more quickly than a person can do it.
 Automation’s bedfellow, Artificial Intelligence, even extends that capability to tasks that are less directly repeatable (but we’ll talk more about AI another time).